noaos/syzkaller/docs/linux/external_fuzzing_usb.md

 External USB fuzzing for Linux kernel
 =====================================

-This is in a prototype stage, there's still a lot of things to fix and implement.
+__This is in an earlier version of USB fuzzing support, the new one is in development right now.__

 syzkaller has support for external fuzzing of the USB stack.
 Initially it was based on gadgetfs, but later switched to another gadgetfs-like driver written from scratch.